-A copy of groundwater monitoring reports sent to South Carolina Department of Health and Environmental Control (SCDHEC) are provided to the NRC.
-In addition, updates to the Consent Agreement between Westinghouse and SCDHEC dated February 26, 2019 are provided to the NRC at least annually until closing of the agreement.
+A copy of groundwater monitoring reports sent to SCDHEC are provided to the NRC.
+In addition, updates to the CA between Westinghouse and SCDHEC are provided to the NRC at least annually until completion of the agreement.

 10.1.7 Off-Site Dose Control